archivesunleashed/notebooks/datathon-nyc/README.md

 ## Datasets

-Scholarly derivatives created on cloud.archivesunleashed.org, and Parquet files can be downloaded for each collection to `/mnt/data`
+Scholarly derivatives created on cloud.archivesunleashed.org, and Parquet files should be downloaded to `/mnt/data`.
+If any team would like some WARC/ARC files from a collection, please work with Nick Ruest as soon as possible (`ruebot` in Slack).

 **Ivy Plus Libraries Confederation**